 Presents with polyuria, polydipsia, weakness, weight loss, tachycardia, dry mucous membranes, poor skin turgor, hypotension, and, in severe cases, shock.

 Altered sensorium (lethargy, disorientation, stupor) is common and correlates best with effective serum osmolality.
 Coma is rare and, if seen, is usually associated with a serum osmolality >340 mmol/kg (>340 mOsm/kg)

-Treatment includes correction of fluid deficit and electrolyte abnormalities, and IV insulin.
+Treatment includes correction of fluid deficit and electrolyte abnormalities, and intravenous insulin.

-Hyperosmolar hyperglycaemic syndrome (HHS), also known as non-ketotic hyperglycaemic hyperosmolar syndrome (NKHS), is characterised by profound hyperglycaemia (glucose >33.3 mmol/L [>600 mg/dL]), hyperosmolality (effective serum osmolality ≥320 mmol/kg [≥320 mOsm/kg]), and volume depletion in the absence of significant ketoacidosis (pH >7.3 and HCO3 >15 mmol/L [>15 mEq/L]), and is a serious complication of diabetes.
+Hyperosmolar hyperglycaemic state (HHS), also known as non-ketotic hyperglycaemic hyperosmolar syndrome (NKHS), is characterised by profound hyperglycaemia (glucose >33.3 mmol/L [>600 mg/dL]), hyperosmolality (effective serum osmolality ≥320 mmol/kg [≥320 mOsm/kg]), and volume depletion in the absence of significant ketoacidosis (pH >7.3 and HCO3 >15 mmol/L [>15 mEq/L]), and is a serious complication of diabetes.
 HHS may be the first presentation of type 2 diabetes.
-Although both HHS and diabetic ketoacidosis (DKA) are often discussed as distinct entities, they represent 2 points on the spectrum of metabolic derangements in diabetes, both HHS and DKA being characterised by relative or absolute insulin deficiency combined with increased counter-regulatory hormones.
+Although both HHS and diabetic ketoacidosis (DKA) are often discussed as distinct entities, they represent 2 points on the spectrum of metabolic derangements in diabetes.
+Both HHS and DKA are characterised by relative or absolute insulin deficiency combined with increased counter-regulatory hormones.
 Approximately 33% of patients with hyperglycaemic crises present with a mixed picture of DKA and HHS.